Indigenous group of person

-Aboriginal group refers to whether the person is First Nations (North American Indian), Métis or Inuk (Inuit).
-These are the three groups defined as the Aboriginal peoples of Canada in the Constitution Act, 1982, Section 35 (2).
-A person may be in more than one of these three specific groups.
+Indigenous group refers to whether the person is First Nations (North American Indian), Métis and/or Inuk (Inuit).
+A person may be included in more than one of these three specific groups.
+Aboriginal peoples of Canada (referred to here as Indigenous peoples) are defined in the Constitution Act, 1982, Section 35 (2) as including Indian, Inuit and Métis peoples.

 First Nations (North American Indian) includes Status and non-Status Indians.

-'Aboriginal group of person' may be analyzed using the classification "Aboriginal group".
-Here, if the person belongs to more than one specific Aboriginal group, he or she is classified using the appropriate "Multiple Aboriginal responses" category.
+'Indigenous group of person' may be analyzed using the Classification of Indigenous group.
+Here, if the person belongs to more than one specific Indigenous group, they are classified using the 'Multiple Indigenous responses' category.

-'Aboriginal group of person' may also be analyzed by looking at each response individually.
-Here, the classification "Aboriginal group response" is used.
-This approach is used to look at all persons who reported belonging to a specific Aboriginal group.
-In this second approach, counts are based on response occurrences, that is, each response provided to a question about the person's Aboriginal group.
-A person can have more than one response occurrence, depending on the number of specific Aboriginal groups he or she reported.
+'Indigenous group of person' may also be analyzed by looking at each response individually.
+Here, the Classification of Indigenous group response is used.
+This approach is used to look at all persons who reported belonging to a specific Indigenous group.
+In this second approach, counts are based on response occurrences, that is, each response provided to a question about the person's Indigenous group.
+A person can have more than one response occurrence, depending on the number of specific Indigenous groups they reported.
 Each response may be considered separately in analysis.
-The sum of the Aboriginal group responses can be greater than the total population count because a person may report more than one specific Aboriginal group.
+The sum of the Indigenous group responses may be greater than the total population count because a person may report more than one specific Indigenous group.

 Conformity to relevant internationally recognized standards

-This standard conforms to the recommendations for censuses contained in the United Nations' "Principles and Recommendations for Population and Housing Censuses, Revision 2", 2008.
-The UN suggests that defining the indigenous population can be done in many ways, such as through a question on ethnic origin (that is to say, ancestry) and/or on indigenous identity.
+This standard conforms to the recommendations for censuses contained in the United Nations' "Principles and Recommendations for Population and Housing Censuses, Revision 3", 2017.
+The UN suggests that defining the Indigenous population can be done in many ways, such as through a question on ethnic origin (that is to say, ancestry) and/or on Indigenous identity.
 This standard conforms to the second of the suggested approaches.
-The UN provides no standard classification because countries use their own national concepts to identify the indigenous population.
+The UN provides no standard classification because countries use their own national concepts to identify the Indigenous population.

-- Classification of Aboriginal group June 15, 2015 to current
+- Classification of Indigenous group April 01, 2021 to current

-- Classification of Aboriginal group response June 15, 2015 to current
+- Classification of Indigenous group response April 01, 2021 to current

 Relation to previous version